Tejas2005SG/Authentication-System-with-Email-Services-in-MERN-Stack/README.md

 SampleAuth - Secure Authentication System with Email Services 🎉 Welcome to SampleAuth, a complete authentication solution built with the MERN stack, including email verification, password reset, and welcome notifications.
 This project provides a secure and user-friendly way for users to register, verify, log in, and reset passwords, making it ideal for robust web applications.

+get the FLOWCHART OF THIS APPLICATION HERE ----->>  [AUTHENTICATION-PROJECT](https://app.eraser.io/workspace/JWIMYngTGFNN8pjHMHh3)

 📑 **Table of Contents**

 Features